clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       Figure 2: :guilabel:`EC2 Dashboard`

-   This takes you to the
+   This selection takes you to the
    :guilabel:`Step 1: Choose an Amazon Machine Image (AMI)` menu.

 #.
 To find the :guilabel:`|CL| OS Basic` AMI in the